BernhardPosselt/presentations/slides/gradle.md

 * Differences from Composite Builds:
   * **include()** rather than **includeBuild()**
   * no separate **settings.gradle.kts**
-  * Composite Builds are separate artifacts that can stand on their own (e.g. 2 different webservices)
+  * Composite Builds are separate artifacts that can stand on their own and be released on their own (e.g. 2 different webservices)
   * Modules

 ---